 Downtown Fort Collins will be a regional artistic and cultural hub and a national and global destination for a range of creative and social offerings.
 Downtown will attract talent, innovation and diversity and create vibrancy, inclusion and economic success.
 Artists, creative entrepreneurs and arts and culture organizations thrive Downtown with affordable live-work spaces, robust networks and a variety of well-supported venues and resources.
 Culture should be considered essential to sustainability and incorporated into every decision for Downtown.
 Active social spaces, unique events and experiences, creative businesses, and state-of-the-art cultural assets will enrich the lives of residents, the economic health of the Downtown area and the experiences of visitors.

-- AC 1: Develop a creative network for individuals, organizations and creative businesses in Downtown. - AC 2: Support the creation of an Office of Creative Industries as an essential component to achieving the vision. - AC 3: Support arts, culture, and creative enterprises with facilities, promotion, expanded program opportunities, and funding. - AC 4: Sustain and improve affordability and availability of start-up, live, work and live/work spaces for creatives. - AC 5: Explore opportunities to incorporate more art into Downtown properties, businesses, and public spaces.
+- AC 1: Develop a creative network for individuals, organizations and creative businesses in Downtown.

+- AC 2: Support the creation of an Office of Creative Industries as an essential component to achieving the vision.

+- opportunities, and funding.

+- creatives.

+- public spaces.